Unzor/spemu/README.md

 # spemu
-a project that tries to emulate old consoles using SPWN
+a project that tries to emulate old consoles/CPUs using SPWN

 # Emulators
 - Intel 8080 (work in progress)
 - GameBoy (planned)
+- Chip-8 (planned)